-Nevertheless, FM patients suffer from poor quality sleep and, at times, other sleep disorders such as restless leg syndrome (RLS) or sleep apnea.
-Whether the duration of their sleep affects intensity or not certainly lack of sleep affects fatigue, mood and likely even overall health.
+Nevertheless, fibromyalgia patients suffer from poor quality sleep and, at times, other sleep disorders such as restless leg syndrome (RLS) or sleep apnea.
+Whether the duration of their sleep affects the intensity or not certainly lack of sleep affects fatigue, mood and likely even overall health.
 It is vital for FM to try and maintain healthy sleep habits and a regular sleep cycle.
-Quality of sleep is just as important as quantity of sleep.
+Quality of sleep is just as important as the quantity of sleep.